DrNezbit/EPIC-Earth-gif-maker/README.md

 # EPIC-Earth-gif-maker
 Small Python script to create a .gif of the Earth spinning.

 Here's a small Python script built to grab the latest images from NASAs EPIC Earth instrument and build a .gif of the world spinning.
-Simply run file and input quality desired to build a .gif in same directory.
+Simply run file (after installing requirements.txt if needed) and input quality desired to build a .gif in same directory.

 By uncommenting where specified it will resize images from quality to set size.